dijasila/GPAW/doc/documentation/transport/negftransport.rst

 ``pl_atoms`` is the index of lead atoms, whose length is the number of leads.
 For example, [[0,1,2,3],[7,8,9,10]] means there are two leads, [0,1,2,3] is the principle layer of the first lead and [7,8,9,10] for the second.
-The sequence is arbitary.
+The sequence is arbitrary.

 .. _manual_pl_cells: